rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/security-chain.md

 ## Verify authenticity of RSKj source code and its binary dependencies

 The authenticity of the source code must be verified by checking the signature of the release tags in the official Git repository.
-The authenticity of the binary dependencies is verified by [Gradle](./reproducible/) after following the steps below to install the necessary plugins.
+See [Reproducible builds](./reproducible/).
+The authenticity of the binary dependencies is verified by Gradle after following the steps below to install the necessary plugins.

 ### Download Rootstock Release Signing Key public key